RMCrean/practical-python-for-scientists/docs/day1/git_and_github.md

 ### Practical Tips:

-- Use a .gitignore file to handle large data files or sensitive Information you don't want to include [TODO add pic here]
+- Use a .gitignore file to handle large data files or sensitive Information you don't want to include.
+    These can be created automatically when you make a repository with GitHub or VSCode, with good defaults for python.
+[TODO add pic here]